 Chinese companies have faced lengthy approvals for their outbound deals after Beijing tightened capital controls late last year in an effort to stabilize a weakening yuan.
-Sectors such as real estate, sports and media that previously saw heightened activity were hit particularly hard as investments in them were labeled "irrational."
+Sectors such as real estate, sports and media that previously saw heightened activity were hit particularly hard as investments in them were labelled "irrational".

 "People are treading carefully amid capital controls.
 They don't want to be too flashy," said Samson Lo, head of Asia M&A at UBS.

-Overall M&A volume in Asia Pacific - involving either a target or an acquirer in the region - hit $1.08 trillion in 2017, down 4.3 percent from last year, the data showed.
-Activity outside China was propped up by banner transactions such as French property firm Unibail-Rodamco's $24 billion purchase this month of Australia's Westfield Corp.
+Overall M&A volume in Asia Pacific hit $1.08 trillion in 2017, down 4.3 percent from last year, the data showed, as regional activity was propped up by banner transactions such as French property firm Unibail-Rodamco's $24 billion purchase this month of Australia's Westfield Corp.

 It was the third consecutive year that Asia Pacific dealmaking surpassed $1 trillion.